meshery/meshery/docs/pages/reference/extensibility.md

 ---
-layout: page
+layout: default
 title: Extensibility
+permalink: reference/extensibility
+type: Reference
+abstract: 'Meshery architecture is extensible.
+Meshery provides several extension points for working with different service meshes via <a href="extensibility#adapters">adapters</a>, <a href="extensibility#load-generators">load generators</a> and <a href="extensibility#providers">providers</a>.'
-permalink: extensibility
+redirect_from: extensibility
 ---

-# Extending Meshery

-Meshery's architecture makes it fairly easily extensible via a variety of different extension points.
+Meshery architecture is extensible.
 Meshery provides several extension points for working with different service meshes via [adapters](#adapters), [load generators](#load-generators) and [providers](#providers).
 Meshery also offers a REST API.

-As of this writing there is no high level extension developer documentation.
+As of this writing there is extension developer documentation for adapters.
 The existing extensions are a good way to learn what is possible.

 **Guiding Principles for Extensibility**